Topological analysis of the complex SSH model using the quantum geometric tensor: Results

 Fig.~\ref{fig:bigresult} also shows that the optimisation step (from Section.~\ref{imple}) reduces the potential noise present in the system.
 From Fig.~\ref{fig:bigresult}(a) to \ref{fig:bigresult}(b), and \ref{fig:bigresult}(c) to \ref{fig:bigresult}(d), we can see that the spread of the samples from the eigenspace is more uniform and the existence or non-existence of a circle is more obvious after optimisation.

 Such improvement from optimisation is reflected clearly in the corresponding persistence diagrams.
 Overall, the persistence diagrams in Fig.~\ref{fig:bigresult}(e) and (f) show no 1-homology generators, while Fig.~\ref{fig:bigresult}(g) and (h) show the existence of one homology generator.
-The effect of the optimisation step is made clear from the comparison between Fig.~\ref{fig:bigresult}(g) and (f).
+The effect of the optimisation step is made clear from the comparison between Fig.~\ref{fig:bigresult}(g) and (h).
 While both persistence diagrams show the existence of one 1-homology generator, the 1-homology generator shown after optimisation has a longer life expectancy.
-This extended life of the 1-homology generator after optimisation is reflected by the relative position of the corresponding data point to the diagonal line.
+This extended life of the 1-homology generator after optimisation is reflected by the relative position of the corresponding data point to the diagonal line from Fig.~\ref{fig:bigresult}(g) to (h).
+The data point that corresponds to the 1-homology generator was born earlier and died later.
+This improvement means that when we calculate the distance among persistence diagrams using Eqn.~(\ref{Wass}), the persistence diagrams that possess one 1-homology generator would have less distance among them, and the difference between the ones with and without 1-homology generators would be large.
+Because of this reason, the optimisation step makes the clustering process later easier and more obvious.

-Fig.~\ref{fig:bigresult}(i) and (j) shows the result of the $k$-means clustering analysis of the persistence diagrams (Step 3 in Section~\ref{imple}).
-Fig.~\ref{fig:bigresult}(i) shows the eigenvalues of the random walk Laplacian.
+Fig.~\ref{spectral}(a) and (b) shows the result of the $k$-means clustering analysis of the network of the persistence diagrams (Step 3 in Section~\ref{imple}).
+The network of persistence diagrams was built using persistence diagrams as nodes and the distance (calculated by Eqn.~(\ref{edgeweight})) among them as distance.
+Since the persistence diagram gives information on the geometry of the eigenspace, the similarity between the persistence diagrams reflect the similarity between the systems correspondingly.
+The clustering algorithm uses spectral graph theory to identify the existence of clusters by calculating the eigenvalues of the random walk Laplacian (see Fig.~\ref{spectral}(a)).
+The small eigenvalues indicate high level of clustering.
 We observed that there are two eigenvalues that are very close to zero, which signal two clusters in the graph.
-If we plot the first two eigenvectors against each other (shown in Fig.~\ref{fig:bigresult}(j)), $k$-means can identify those two clusters.
-It can be shown that the two clusters correspond to the two topological phases identified by Berry phase.
-The purple cluster at the bottom left corresponds to the region where $|v| > |w|$ and the Berry phase is zero; the red cluster at the top right corresponds to the region where $|v| < |w|$ and the Berry phase is 1.
+To identify which persistence diagrams live in which cluster, we plot the first two eigenvectors against each other (shown in Fig.~\ref{spectral}(b)).
+We chose the first two eigenvectors because there are two clusters.
+The $k$-means algorithm can then identify those two clusters, which we found to be the two topological phases identified by Berry phase.
+The blue star cluster at the top left corresponds to the region where $|v| > |w|$ and the Berry phase is zero; the red cluster at the bottom right corresponds to the region where $|v| < |w|$ and the Berry phase is 1.
+Because the persistence diagrams with no 1-homology have no distance among them, all points are completely degenerate.
+The persistence diagrams with one 1-homology generator vary in terms of the lifespan of the circle and therefore result in a cluster with slight variation from each other.

 Therefore, it is clear that the two clusters shown in Fig.~\ref{fig:bigresult}(j) correspond to the two regions in the topological phase diagram generated using the Berry phase (see Fig.~\ref{Berry}).